chriscressman/workarea/docs/source/articles/testing-concepts.html.md

 _Test factories_ are modules whose methods provide shortcuts for creating model instances.
 Within your tests, you can call factory methods (e.g. `create_product`) to create model instances with default data appropriate for testing.

-View all Core factories at [`lib/workarea/testing/factories/`](https://github.com/workarea-commerce/workarea/tree/v3.5.3/testing/lib/workarea/testing/factories).
+View the Base factories in [`<workarea-testing>/lib/workarea/testing/factories/`](https://github.com/workarea-commerce/workarea/tree/v3.5.3/testing/lib/workarea/testing/factories).

 Many test case types include factories by default, and you can include factories in any test cases that don't by including [`Workarea::Factories`](https://github.com/workarea-commerce/workarea/blob/v3.5.3/testing/lib/workarea/testing/factories.rb) within the test case definition.
 All other factories "register" themselves with this "master" module, so that only this module must be included to provide access to all factory methods.